jeanabraham/jeanabraham.github.io/_posts/2013-2-13-Consultant.md

 **Client relationship**

 Client trust is key to being a good consultant.
-It is assumed that a consultant is an expert is something, but an expert who cannot be relied on cannot be of much help.
+It is assumed that a consultant is an expert in something, but an expert who cannot be relied on cannot be of much help.
 As important as technical expertise is, from the client’s perspective, often a consultant with whom trust has been established is preferred over a stranger; in some cases even when the consultant is required to pick up a new skill or expertise.

 **Time management**